fsc-data-science/MKR-Elasticity-ETHB/README.md

 # MKR-Elasticity-ETHB

- An Elasticity Analysis of MKR ETH-B "ETH Low Ratio"
+An (in progress) Elasticity Analysis of MKR ETH-B "ETH Low Ratio".

-# Template
+The project plan is available for review [here](https://github.com/fsc-data-science/MKR-Elasticity-ETHB/blob/main/MKR%20Elasticity%20ETHB%20-%20Project%20Plan.md).

-For any reproducible analysis using this template please follow the provided format.
+The broad goal is to develop a methodology for assessing the Elasticity of on-chain interactions with contracts, using MakerDAO's

-1. 2-3 sentence summary of the analysis.
+ETH Vault B ("ETH Low Ratio") as the introductory Example.

-2. Link to both the general research site & specific report on that research site.
-A markdown example is provided to show how to link using `[]()` syntax.
-Details on how to update the research site are available [at its repo](https://github.com/FlipsideCrypto/research).
+To summarize the project plan, we will develop a research piece integrating and testing the following hypotheses:

-`For a deeper dive into the context, you can check out the report on our [research site](https://science.flipsidecrypto.xyz/research/) at [bonk-post-mortem](https://science.flipsidecrypto.xyz/bonk-post-mortem/).`
+- The market reacts to ETHB's fees relative to other competitor fees.

-3. Link to the email sized version of the analysis on the flipside beehiiv.
-A markdown example is provided showing how to use the `[]()` syntax and identify the beehiiv site.
-To add content to the beehiiv site, please contact the beehiiv admin to get added as an org member.
+  - AAVE ETH deposited and USDC & DAI borrows are correlated with changes to ETHB's parameters and participation in ETH B Vaults correlate with changes to its competitors.

-`If you aren't interested in code and want the shortest summary of the situation, you can check out the email sized [bonk-post-mortem](https://flipsidecrypto.beehiiv.com/p/bonk-post-mortem) on our research beehiiv and subscribe to get (summaries of) the best crypto research direct to your inbox.`
+- When ETH GAS is more expensive, people generate *less* DAI from the ETH B, all else equal.

-4. Keep the Reproduce Analysis section (confirm links work) with the shroomDK and renv subheaders.
-Confirm your analysis is reproducible by using renv and that any SQL code you used to pull data is provided and accessible via shroomDK.
-For Python analysis use `pyenv` and `pip install shroomdk` and swap out any R details for Python ones.
+- When ETH's USD price is short-term "over-priced" (went up disproportionately quicky fast), ETH B use declines.

-5. Update the instructions section.
+  - People go to the cheaper vaults and/or withdraw or reduce leverage to sell high and rebuy low.

--   To keep code bases uniform, please use `readLines('api_key.txt')` to access your api key within code and ensure gitignore files are consistently able to keep API Keys off github.
+Overall, we'd like to adjust for available confounding factors and develop an Elasticity Curve that is useful to the MakerDAO ETH B committee that studies the market to adjust the vault parameters to support MakerDAO's efficiency and revenue growth.

--   Use R Projects & renv to ensure portability across directories and operating systems.
+For a deeper dive into the context, you can check out the report on our [research site](https://science.flipsidecrypto.xyz/research/) once it is completed.
+(URL TBD).

--   For analysis across multiple files; either provide a single .Rmd file that accesses those files in order or explicitly detail what order .R files should be run in.
+If you aren't interested in code and want the shortest summary of the situation, you can check out the email sized version of this research on our research [beehiiv](https://flipsidecrypto.beehiiv.com) once it is complete.
+For now, you can subscribe to get (summaries of) the best crypto research direct to your inbox. for past and parallel research pieces.

 # Reproduce Analysis